 The goal of the Wadsworth City School District Business Advisory Council is to collaborate with our business community on identifying areas where school programming can enhance skills they would like to see in employees and areas where our district can study for future program expansion while educating them on programs and opportunities currently available in our schools.

-During the 2018-2019 school year, the Council has met four (4) times to discuss programming within our school district and the State of Ohio graduation requirements.
+During the 2019-2020 school year, the Council has met five (5) times to discuss programming within our school district and the State of Ohio graduation requirements.
 The discussions have focused on how both of these areas align with the employment skills necessary for current and future jobs.

 Meeting Dates for the 2019-20 School Year